SAP-samples/teched2025-IN260/exercises/Excercise_01.md

 ![IN260 Figure 01.05](assets/IN260_01.05.png)

-## Step  6 - Create a Group Identifier for EANCOM
+## Step  6 - Create a Group Identifier for UN/EDIFACT
-You should now create an Identifier Group for incoming EANCOM interchanges, which might have different sender identifiers in the UNB segment.
+You should now create an Identifier Group for incoming UN/EDIFACT interchanges, which might have different sender identifiers in the UNB segment.
 For this reason, you should carry out the following steps:
 - (a) Scroll down to **Identifier Groups**
 - (b) Click on the **Create** button, and a pop-up will open.
 - (c) Enter the identification number `GE-XX`, where G standard for the group and where XX has to be replaced by your UserID.
 Ensure the identification number is no longer than 14 characters; otherwise, remove leading zeros.
-- (d) Enter the Alias: `TP_EANCOM_G`
+- (d) Enter the Alias: `TP_UN/EDIFACT_G`
-- (e) Select the Type System: `GS1 EANCOM`
+- (e) Select the Type System: `UN/EDIFACT`
 - (f) Select the Scheme: `Mutually defined` with the value `ZZZ`
 - (g) Click on the button **Save**.